 Jacinda Ardern's first term as Prime Minister has been recognised at home and around the world as a masterclass in leadership.
-Open, honest and authentic, Jacinda is a new type of leader - one that unites strength with kindness, boldness with compassion.
+Open, honest and authentic, Jacinda is a new type of leader - one that unites strength with kindness, boldness and compassion.

 As we head into the 2020 election, we're taking a look back at some of the key moments that have characterised Jacinda's leadership during her first term in Government.